robolyst/osquant/content/papers/choosing-the-guassian-kernal-bandwidth/index.md

 Consider a series of values \\(y_i\\) that need to be modelled based on some corresponding vectors \\(\textbf{x}_i\\).
 One potential family of models for this problem are kernel machines.
 These are linear models extended into the non-linear world.
 Generally speaking, a linear model takes a set of points and attempts to find a linear mapping to some specific output.
 A kernel machine first maps the points into a higher dimension, denoted by \\(\varphi(\mathbf{x}_i)\\), and then applies a linear algorithm.

 Each input vector may be transformed to hundreds of thousands or even an infinite number of dimensions.
 Mapping each point into this new space is not practical, especially when the embedding space has an infinite number of dimensions.
 A clever trick is to rearrange the equation for the linear part of the kernel machine so that each input vector is paired with another in a dot product, like so: \\(\varphi(\mathbf{x}_i)^T\varphi(\mathbf{x}_j)\\).
-This dot product is usually defined with a very simple kernel function.
+This dot product is usually defined with a simple kernel function.
 The most common one is the Gaussian kernel which represents the dot product between two points that have been mapped into a space of an infinite number of dimensions:
 $$
 \begin{align}
 \kappa(\mathbf{x}_i, \mathbf{x}_j) = \varphi(\mathbf{x}_i)^T\varphi(\mathbf{x}_j) =  e ^{ - \beta||\mathbf{x}_i - \mathbf{x}_j||^2} \label{1}